 Having reviewed your case, I do not agree that your complaint fulfils the criteria for vexatious and oppressive.
 This is because it cannot be demonstrated that your complaints are without foundation.
-Dorset Police may have reason to believe there is no basis for your complaints, given the correspondence received in 2014 stating that both Dorset Police and OPCC will have no further correspondence with you in relation to road safety complaints.
-However, your recent complaint is in reference to current statistics and information you have collated for 2018 and the first 6 months of 2019.
+Dorset OPCC may have reason to believe there is no basis for your complaints, given the correspondence received in 2014.
+However, your recent complaint is directed to CC Vaughan with reference to current statistics and information you have collated for 2018 and the first 6 months of 2019.
 This suggests you believe your complaint has merit.
 As a result I do not find your complaints meets the definition of vexatious and oppressive.

 I do however, consider that it falls within the category of complaints which are an abuse of procedure on the basis that you are dissatisfied with Dorset Police's road safety Policies.
-On review of your previous complaint dated 10 July 2012, it is noted that although you have referred to recent statistics and sources within your new complaint, you have raised substantially and materially the same issues as previous, in your view that Dorset Police deliberately produce falsified results for monetary gain and job preservation.
+On review of your previous complaint dated 10 July 2012, it is noted that although you have referred to recent statistics and sources within your new complaint, you have raised substantially and materially the same issues as previous, in your view that Chief Constables of Dorset Police deliberately ignore evidence and allow misinterpretation of road safety results for monetary gain and preserving jobs.

-Your complaint is centred around your dissatisfaction with Dorset Police's road safety, enforcement policies and results published to the public.
-It appears you have made this complaint as an attempt to challenge the outcome of your previous complaint and as an attempt to initiate a re-investigation into these matters and escalate your concerns.
+Your complaint is centred around your dissatisfaction with Dorset's road safety, enforcement policies and results published to the public.
+It appears you have made this complaint as an attempt to challenge the outcome of your previous complaint and as an attempt to initiate a re-investigation into these matters and escalate your concerns against a subsequent Chief Constable.

 Focus issue 2 states, if a complainant is unhappy about the outcome of their complaint, they have the right to appeal against any decision made.
-Rewording the complaint or changing the officers complained against in a bid to re-open the complaint (rather than use the right of appeal or when the appeal right has been exhausted) might be an abuse of the complaints procedure.
+Re-wording the complaint or changing the officers complained against in a bid to re-open the complaint (rather than use the right of appeal or when the appeal right has been exhausted) might be an abuse of the complaints procedure.
 It might also be an abuse of the procedure to subsequently make a complaint about senior officers simply because they are ultimately responsible for the PSD's actions.